 Environmental modifications shall be provided in the least expensive manner possible that will accomplish the modification required by the individual.
 This service shall encompass those items not otherwise covered in the State Plan for Medical Assistance or through another program.

-Environmental modifications are not allowed to be reimbursed for the work site, community activity setting or day program (which exceed reasonable accommodation requirements of the employer under the Americans with Disabilities Act).
+Environmental modifications shall not be used for the individuals work site, community activity setting or day program.